sourcegraph/about/handbook/ops/bizops/ab-testing.md

 - Follow the steps to [add the events to Sourcegraph and Amplitude](amplitude.md#adding-events-to-amplitude)

 ### Analyze the A/B test
-Analyze and write a report in a source of truth.
-Link to that in the original A/B test ticket.
+Analyze, write a report in a source of truth, and link to that in the original A/B test ticket.
+You can use Amplitude (link to come) or [BigQuery/Sheets](https://docs.google.com/spreadsheets/d/1m31oBnqJKu9JVuHA27pZVA1sdv_tc2Vc36pvXwv6mhI/edit#gid=802294460) to evaluate A/B tests.

 ### Cleanup
 You should book some time for cleaning up after the A/B test.
 That can be either [removing the flag](https://docs.sourcegraph.com/dev/how-to/use_feature_flags#disable-or-delete-the-feature-flag) and rolling out the changes, or removing the changes altogether.
 You can create a ticket for this when defining the test if useful.